 To set these color parameters, use the <Settings->Customize Theme (1/2)> menu.
-As one can easily observe from the following image, 3 blocks are illustrated.
-The first one corresponds to the CT Block, the second one corresponds to the NOC one while the third one corresponds to the PB block.
-Click on each region on each block to select the preferred color or click on “Transparent” button to set the color of the specific region is transparent.
-Moreover, the same region gives you the ability to control 4 more global parameters.
-Parameter (1) allows you to select (or set as transparent) the information area’s background color, parameter (2) allows you to select a color for the header of each block, parameter (3) defines the clue’s color and parameter (4) allows you to select (or set as transparent) the clues area’s background color.
+As one can easily observe from the following image, three blocks are illustrated.
+The first one corresponds to the CT Block, the second one corresponds to the NOC one, and the third one corresponds to the PB block.
+Click on each region on each block to select the preferred color, or click on the “Transparent” button to set the color of the specific region that is transparent.
+Moreover, the same part allows you to control four more global parameters.
+Parameter (1) allows you to select (or set as transparent) the information area’s background color, parameter (2) allows you to select a color for the header of each block, parameter (3) defines the clue’s color, and parameter (4) allows you to select (or set as transparent) the clues area’s background color.

-To customize the content of the labels of each block using the <Settings->Customize Theme (2/2)> menu.
-As illustrated on the next image, using the same menu one can also customize the label’s size as well as the distance of the labels from the top of the screen
+Customize the content of the labels of each block using the <Settings->Customize Theme (2/2)> menu.
+As illustrated in the following image, using the same menu, one can also customize the label’s size as well as the distance of the labels from the top of the screen

 2. Selecting a background

-Go on <Settings->Customize Theme (1/2)>, go on background section and using the drop-down menu select the background you want.
-Alternatively, click on the <+> button to upload a new one.
+Go on <Settings->Customize Theme (1/2)>, go to the background section, and using the drop-down menu, select the background you want.
+Alternatively, click the <+> button to upload a new one.
 Houdini MC supports the following file formats:

 - .jpg,.png for static image backgrounds